maxpardoe/capstone/README.md

-# capstone
+# Capstone
-Predicting clean sheets in Europe's top 5 leagues and MLS
+## Predicting clean sheets in Europe's top 5 leagues and MLS

 ## Goals of the Project